 Foo Hello World Bar.
 As in the introduction,

-?> are more accurately delimiters.
-Whatever enclosed within the PHP tags will be processed as PHP code, whatever outside the tags will be output as-it-is.
+?> are delimiters.
+Whatever is enclosed within the PHP tags will be processed as PHP code, whatever is outside the tags will be output as it is.
 Easy?

 Foo <?php $string = " Hello World "; ?> Bar <?php echo $string;

-<?php ?> will be processed as PHP code, whatever outside will output as-it-is.
+<?php ?> will be processed as PHP code, and whatever is outside will output as it is.
 This snippet will output

 Foo Bar Hello World.

 P.S.
 It is all right to omit the closing